commonsharp/SurvivalProject-Server/README.md

 # List of bugs
 * When you finish a mission, the mission level on the left of the screen doesn't change.
 * Quest death experience/code gain is getting executed multiple times (because getResponse() is getting called multiple times).
-* ~~If you switch teams in a room and someone watches in the lobby, he won't see that you switched teams.~~
 * Death timer in big matches doesn't work.
 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).